gpiozero/gpiozero/docs/pi_zero_otg.rst

 Raspberry Pi Desktop x86 setup
 ------------------------------

-1. Download an ISO of the `Raspberry Pi Desktop OS`_ from raspberrypi.org (this must be the Stretch release, not the older Jessie image).
+1. Download an ISO of the `Raspberry Pi Desktop OS`_ from raspberrypi.org

 2. Write the image to a USB stick or burn to a DVD.